hstreamdb/docs/docs/en/guides/consume.md

 has multiple consumers, the order can still be guaranteed in each, but the order is no longer preserved if we see the consumer group as an entity.

-Consumers will receive messages with the same ordering key in the order that the HStream server receives them.
+Consumers will receive messages with the same partition key in the order that the HStream server receives them.
 Since HStream delivers hstream records with at-least-once semantics, in some cases, when HServer does not receive the ack for some record in the middle, it might deliver the record more than once.
 In